zio/zio/docs/datatypes/sync/mvar.md

 }
 ```

-In the above example, we created an empty `MVar`, and then we created two `ZIO` workflow that will be executed concurrently.
+In the above example, we created an empty `MVar`, and then we created two `ZIO` workflows that will be executed concurrently.
 The first one will wait for the second one to finish its work.
-But the second one in some point of its execution, will need to synchronize with the first one.
-It need to make sure that the first one has finished its work before it continues its own work.
+But the second one at some point in its execution will need to synchronize with the first one.
+It needs to make sure that the first one has finished its work before it continues its own work.

 ## Synchronized Mutable Variable